 How Local Mill Demand Sets the Floor — and the Ceiling

-Buyer demand on a Marengo County tract is shaped by the Demopolis pulp-and-paper complex (one of the largest in the South), Tombigbee barge markets, plus Tuscaloosa and Mobile-shed buyers.
+Buyer demand on a Marengo County tract is shaped by the Demopolis pulp-and-paper complex (one of the largest in the South), Tombigbee barge markets, plus Tuscaloosa-area and Mobile-area buyers.
 The narrow point is that no single buyer wants every product class — and the wide spread between the lowest and the highest qualified bid is exactly where most landowners lose money.

 The core insight for this county is straightforward: the Demopolis mill complex's pricing influence, Tombigbee barge access, and Black Belt prairie operability constraints.
 A direct, walk-up offer almost never reflects that reality.